What is a State of the Watershed Report?

 The State of the Watershed is intended to be:

-• Used as a tool to support collaborative watershed management and planning
+• Practical – a tool to guide collaborative watershed planning and management

 State of the Watershed Documents